taumurerwakalisa/dig245-on-the-grid/README.md

 ## Code

+1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) this repository and [clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) it to your machine.
-Code your design in HTML/CSS/JS using the [Bootstrap](https://getbootstrap.com) framework.
-Test your breakpoints often by adjusting the width of the browser window.
+1. Code your design in HTML/CSS/JS using the [Bootstrap](https://getbootstrap.com) framework.
+1. Test your breakpoints often by adjusting the width of the browser window.